-Park Advocate Handbook nrpa.org/uploadedFiles/Americas\Backyard/parkadvocate-handbook-100711.pdf
+The City Parks Handbook Park Advocate Handbook nrpa.org/uploadedFiles/Americas_Backyard/par advocate-handbook-100711.pdf

-Identify Neighborhood Assets

-A key step to your park process is identifying what is unique about your neighborhood and park site.
-If you stop and look at your neighborhood, you can see an abundance of clues that tell us how each is unique.
-Of course, every neighborhood is special in its own way.
-The point is that all communities have an inherent value based on their history and culture.
-If we can identify and utilize these assets and strengths, we can tap into them to help with the park.
+Identify Neighborhood Assets A key step to your park process is identifying what is unique about your neighborhood and park site.
+If you stop and look at any neighborhood, you can see an abundance of clues that tell us how each is unique and special in its own way.
+The point is that all communities have inherent value based on its shared history and culture.
+If we can identify and utilize these assets and strengths, we can tap into them to help design and build the park.
 So how do we identify assets and strengths?
 Think about your neighborhood, its people, its stories.
 What places are special and cherished?
 Where do people like to congregate?
 Which tales do they tell their children and grandchildren?
 And then think about the people in your community and their talents.
 Do they like to cook?
 Organize events?
 Garden?
-Love history and could do research on the neighborhood?
+Love neighborhood research and history?
 These can translate into valuable and practical skills to help get the park designed, built, and maintained.
 You just need to list them to know who you might tap to help with different jobs in the park process!
 You will find a checklist in the Organize Workbook to help with this process.
 On the page to the right are some examples of neighborhood assets.
 NEIGHBORHOOD ASSETS + INSPIRATION